Apply for Spring 2017 Elections

 - Attend the mandatory pre-voting meeting for candidates Friday, March 10 at 1 p.m. or 1:30 p.m. in the Galaxy Rooms on the second floor of the Student Union.
 If you cannot attend, you must meet with the SG Advisor before this meeting.

 Senate Seats Available

-All campaign materials must be removed by Wednesday, April 2 at 12 p.m.
-Failure to do so will result in a fine on your student account.
+All campaign material must be removed by Wednesday, March 29 at 12 p.m.
+Failure to do so will result in a fine to your student account.

 Duties and Responsibilities